547 West Lancaster Blvd. Lancaster, CA 93534

 CDCR Creating a Healing Society In-Prison Program

-We have provided weekly rehabilitative programming for thousands of people in prison for over 14 consecutive years, and we are currently operating classes in multiple California Department of Corrections and Rehabilitation facilities.
+We have provided this trauma-based rehabilitative programming each week for thousands of people, for almost twenty consecutive years, and we are currently operating classes in multiple California Department of Corrections and Rehabilitation facilities.
 We have also provided case management, housing and transportation services for hundreds of people on parole over our 25+ years of operation.